 After an operation

 Many people have urinary retention right after surgery.
 However, normal bladder function usually returns once the anaesthetic wears off.
 Urinary retention after an operation doesn't usually cause any long-term problems.
+If urinary retention is expected, then a catheter will be used.

 Some medicines may sometimes cause urinary retention.
 Examples include: